bitnestt/Universal/README.md

 All settings are saved in the `config.json` file, which is automatically created on the first run of the script.
 Here are the key options:

 - **download_path**: The save path for downloaded videos.
 If left empty, you will be prompted to enter a path on the first run.
-- **gofile_Account Token**: Your personal Account Token for Gofile.
-- **gofile_folder_id**: The ID of the destination folder in your Gofile account.
 - **discord_bot_token**: Your Discord bot's token.
 - **discord_channel_id**: The ID of the Discord channel from which links should be read.

 ## How to Obtain the Required Information

-### 1. Gofile Account Token & Folder ID

-- **Account Token**: Log in to gofile and scroll down to the bottom of My Profile.
-- **Folder ID**: my files, then the three dots of the respective folder, then properties.

-### 2. Discord Bot Token & Channel ID
+### 1. Discord Bot Token & Channel ID

 For the Discord integration, you will need to create a bot that can read messages.